Topic Hub10 ingredients27 guides

 Searches like "why is bleached flour banned in Europe," "is calcium propionate banned in Europe," "sodium benzoate ban," and "azodicarbonamide banned countries" need a status snapshot before a deep article.
 A dedicated lookup table helps shoppers compare the rulebook, label names, and product categories quickly, then move into sourced ingredient profiles for the details.

 Use these rows as a fast orientation layer.
-Some rows answer true ban questions; others clarify when a searched ingredient is still permitted but restricted by category, retailer standards, or personal label rules.
+Some answer true ban questions; others clarify when a searched ingredient is revoked, not authorized, permitted with limits, retailer-excluded, or only restricted in certain states or categories.

 Label cues